efdalyalcin/efdalyalcin/README.md

 ### Hi I'm Efdal 👋

 - 🔭 I specialize in React.js and TypeScript to create innovative solutions.
-- ⚛️ I have with a strong background in React Native.
+- ⚛️ I have a strong background in React Native.
 - 🎨 I’m a master of crafting HTML and CSS code.
 - 🌱 Currently exploring the basics of Vue.js.